alshedivat/al-folio/_pages/about.md

 ## Contact

-If you are interested in collaborations, working with us on research ideas, using our open source software, or you have any questions about our papers - feel free to send an email!
+If you are interested in collaborations, working with us on research ideas, using our open-source software, If you have any questions about our papers, feel free to contact me by email!

 ETH students can find the thesis topics on [SPCL Website](https://spcl.inf.ethz.ch/SeMa/).
 This list is not exhaustive and not always up to date, and you can always reach out to me with your own ideas.